 Whining Or Howling Noise

-A persistent whining or howling from the engine bay usually signals failing alternator bearings or a misaligned drive belt, and it will change pitch with engine RPMs—getting louder when you rev or accelerate.
-You’ll want to treat this as a freedom issue: don’t accept drivetrain captivity.
-Use alternator maintenance and noise troubleshooting steps immediately to avoid being stranded.
+A persistent whining or howling from the engine bay usually signals failing alternator bearings or a misaligned drive belt.
+The sound changes pitch with engine RPMs and gets louder when you rev or accelerate.

 - Listen for pitch change with RPMs to localize the source.